 I was planning to do a similar chevron brushstroke pattern, since I knew it would be simpler, but had a last minute change of heart.
 That mudcloth pattern was tugging at my heartstrings and it seemed like the perfect location for a fun pattern.

 I took screenshots of several inspiration photos online and went from there.
-I didn’t have a real plan, but just worked one row at a time, from the top down, keeping it as straight as possible.
+Working one row at a time, I started painting my pattern from the top down, keeping it as straight as possible.
 I tried to keep a healthy mix of sizes and textures for the wall.

 Painting the Mudcloth Pattern

 I taped off the corners and baseboards with Frog Tape and got to work.
 It would have been smart for me to pencil in some guidelines with a ruler or yardstick and level, but I was itching to get started.
 Our level has also been MIA for months.
-I was also okay with a little imperfection–it kind of adds to its charm.
+A little imperfection is fine; it kind of adds to its charm.
 I repeated some lines, but didn’t have a specific repeated pattern.
 I used a small paintbrush, and created a mix of dots, lines, and shapes and tried to keep everything pretty evenly distributed.

-Whether you tackle this DIY project freehand or using a stencil, it’s really a big impact for a small amount of money and effort.
+Whether you tackle this DIY mudcloth accent wall freehand or using a stencil, it’s makes a big impact for a small amount of money and effort.
 It probably took me about 2 hours to complete and I think it’s just what our laundry room needed!